To display information about your delayed bag, please enter your 10-character file reference number (PIR) and last name and click Submit.

 Please also make sure your baggage is sufficiently robust, well packed and secured.
 It will need to withstand the normal rigours of air travel without getting damaged.

-Read through our delayed and damaged baggage FAQs for more information.
-You can also read our conditions of carriage, including our baggage liability section.
-And check what you can bring in and out of Dubai through Customs.
+You can also read our conditions of carriage(Opens in a new tab), including our baggage liability section.
+And check what you can bring in and out of Dubai through Customs(Opens an external website in a new tab).

 Share this page: